How Much Does a Tankless Water Heater Cost?

 Gas Line Installation

 Tankless gas water heaters require more time and effort to install.
 The gas line that runs to the tankless heater needs to be fitted specially to the heater.
 If there isn’t an existing gas line or an offshoot where the water heater will be installed, a gas line will need to be run.
-This can increase the project cost by up to $800.
+Gas line installation costs can increase the project total by up to $1,000.
 Keep in mind that tankless gas water heaters have restrictions on where they can be installed, especially if they need to be vented to the outside.

 Some homes may need structural modifications when a tankless water heater is being installed.
-Older homes may require a permit for building a cabinet for a tankless heater, but be sure to ask your contractor if structural considerations are included in a plumbing or electrical permit.
+Older homes may require a permit for building a cabinet for a tankless heater, but it’s a good idea to ask the contractor if structural considerations are included in a plumbing or electrical permit.

 Whether they’re natural gas or propane, all tankless gas water heaters need to be vented to the outside.
 They can be vented in two ways: with a power vent or direct vent.
 A power vent draws indoor air surrounding the water heater and utilizes an electric blower or fan to vent the exhaust through a horizontal or vertical duct.
 A direct vent brings in air from the outside through a duct and exhausts through a different chamber or duct within the same duct.
 Small and enclosed spaces work well for a direct vent.
 Tankless water heaters can be vented via the roof or an exterior side wall.